AbeHandler/everything/personalsite/_posts/2019-10-01-implementing-em-without-tears.markdown

 #### Assert is your friend

 In general, implementing ML algorithms can be tricky.
-Unlike some other programming contexts (e.g. updating a database), the inputs, initialization and steps of an ML algorithm usually aren’t deterministic.
+Unlike some other programming contexts (e.g. updating a database), the inputs, initialization and steps of an ML algorithm usually aren't deterministic.
 This can make it hard to spot and fix bugs.

 One good way to implement ML algorithms (including EM) is to:
 1. identify the theoretical guarantees underlying the method (understand what each step does)